-2.An application for an ex parte order must be verified and must contain sufficient evidentiary facts to justify issuing the order.
-Conclusions or statements of ultimate facts are not sufficient, and a foundation should be shown for the petitioner's personal knowledge.

-3. The application must clearly state that it is an "ex parte" application.

-4. The application must:

-a.
-Set forth the facts upon which the petitioner is basing the need for an emergency ex parte order.
+- 1. An application for an ex parte order must be verified and must contain sufficient evidentiary facts to justify issuing the order.
+Conclusions or statements of ultimate facts are not sufficient, and a foundation should be shown for the petitioner's personal knowledge. - 2.
+The application must clearly state that it is an "ex parte" application. - 3.
+The application must: - a.
+Set forth the facts upon which the petitioner is basing the need for an emergency ex parte order. - b.

-b.
 Identify the persons entitled to notice under the applicable sections of the Probate Code, and either set forth an explanation of notice provided or the facts upon which the petitioner requests an order dispensing with notice.

-c.
+- c.
 Contain a statement re requests for special notices.
-The statement shall either recite that no request for special notice is in effect or shall list the parties requesting special notice and attach the specific waivers of notice by such parties or proof of service on such parties.
+The statement shall either recite that no request for special notice is in effect or shall list the parties requesting special notice and attach the specific waivers of notice by such parties or proof of service on such parties. - d.

-d.
 Unless using a Judicial Council form that contains its own order, all moving papers must be accompanied by a separate proposed order, complete in and of itself.

-E. Notice.
+D. Notice.

-1. Subject to the following exceptions, notice shall be provided in accordance with the California Rules of Court (CRC) applicable to civil ex parte matters.

-2. Notice to the Probate Court Investigator shall be given in all conservatorship and guardianship matters.

-3. Due to the pro forma nature of the following matters, no notice or appearance is required for the following:

-a.
-Ex Parte Order to Increase Bond (CRC 7.204 and 7.207)
+- 1. Subject to the following exceptions, notice shall be provided in accordance with the California Rules of Court (CRC) applicable to civil ex parte matters. - 2.
+Notice to the Probate Court Investigator shall be given in all conservatorship and guardianship matters. - 3.
+Due to the pro forma nature of the following matters, no notice or appearance is required for the following: - a.
+Ex Parte Order to Increase Bond (CRC 7.204 and 7.207) - b.
+Ex Parte Petition to Decrease Bond if: - i.
+There are no requests for special notice; or - ii.
+All parties who requested special notice have waived notice. - c.
+Order Appointing Court Investigator (Government Code § 330) - d.
+Ex Parte Order Regarding Completion of Capacity Declaration (Government Code § 335) - e.
+Petition for Final Discharge - f.
+Exceptions stated in CRC 3.1207

-b.
-Ex Parte Petition to Decrease Bond if:
+E. Ex Parte Hearings.

-i.
-There are no requests for special notice; or

-ii.
-All parties who requested special notice have waived notice.

-c.
-Order Appointing Court Investigator (Government Code § 330)

-d.
-Ex Parte Order Regarding Completion of Capacity Declaration (Government Code § 335)

-e.
-Order Appointing Probate Referee (Local Form PR010).

-f.
-Order Appointing Regional Center and Public Defender (Local Form PR039).

-g.
-Petition for Final Discharge

-h.
-Exceptions stated in CRC3.1207
+- 1. Ex parte applications will be heard at the conclusion of the Probate Judge's regularly scheduled 9:00 a.m. calendar. - 2.
+In the event of an extreme emergency, a request for a specially-set ex parte hearing may be emailed to the Probate Research Attorney.
+Such request will be submitted to the Probate Judge for consideration and will not be granted without judicial approval.

-[Rule 5.3 adopted effective 7/1/19; amended and renumbered as Rule 6.3 effective 1/1/22]; amended 7/1/24
+[Rule 5.3 adopted effective 7/1/19; amended and renumbered as Rule 6.3 effective 1/1/22]